Marionette-Software/marionette-configurator/docs/local-deployment/index.md

 ## Render config

 ```
-# Return to the "marionette" folder if you not there
+# Return to the "marionette-configurator" folder if you not there
 cd ../..

 # execute render-config